• Skip to primary navigation

 Traditional baked pasta shell recipes.

 Conchiglioni are the most well-known and loved large pasta shells in Italy and abroad.
-However, lumaconi (snail shells) are beautiful too!
+However, lumaconi (snail shells) and caccavelle are beautiful too!
 The two most traditional baked pasta shell dishes are either with a meat ragu filling or like this recipe for pasta shells with spinach and ricotta.

 Conchiglioni pasta shells with spinach and ricotta